jhwilmot/Wilmot-et-al.-2023-Data/README.md

 # Wilmot-et-al.-2023-Data-and-Code
 Repository containing data and code to reproduce figures in:

-"Phasic locus coeruleus activity enhances trace fear conditioning by increasing dopamine release in the hippocampus" (Wilmot et al., 2023)
+"Phasic locus coeruleus activity enhances trace fear conditioning by increasing dopamine release in the hippocampus" (Wilmot et al., 2024, eLife)

 Please note that code was written for the analysis of this specific data and may need to be changed to run on other data.
 Requires Python 3.9, seaborn, matplotlib, pandas, numpy, pingouin.
 Code for processing raw photometry data can be found at github.com/kpeez/fiberphotopy.